 Sometimes, children may respond to one method and then begin a new habit that’s counterproductive to the main objective.
 This would require some adaptation in the approach and would normally be so frustrating to parents.
 As a sleep consultant with the ability to adapt, you will be able to pivot and help your clients get the sleep that everyone deserves.

 There’s a reason I call it collaboration.
-Deferment, does not mean that a sleep consultant isn’t necessary.
+Deferment does not mean that a sleep consultant isn’t necessary.
 It just means that other issues may need to be addressed prior to sleep habits falling into place.
 Even when outside care is not needed, sleep consultants need to collaborate with the parents.
 Parents will always have the best understanding of their children and family.
 If you’re willing to put in a little team effort, become a sleep consultant and put those skills to work!

 Since sleep consultants usually own their own businesses, you will need to be self-motivated.
 You don’t have a boss to tell you to do a certain amount of work.
 If you aren’t already used to being self-employed, you will need to shift your mindset into that of a business owner.

-The clients you sign, and therefore the income you earn, is all dependent on your effort and motivation.
+The clients you sign, and therefore the income you earn, are all dependent on your effort and motivation.
 That being said, don’t let it scare you.
 The CPSM sleep consultant certification course will help you start your business and give you the confidence to become a fantastic sleep consultant.